markwisdomreeves/2023-sales-data-analytics-project/README.md

-Final Supermarket Sales - Data Analytics Project
+Supermarket Sales - Data Analytics Project

 Objective: In this project, I performed data analysis on an open dataset that provides an in-depth look at the ordering, billing, and sales processes in a supermarket.
 Some of the tasks include: